andrew-pyle/orange-pi-hadoop-cluster/index.md

 #### Boot Up
 LIGHTS!
 It does seem as if the cable was bad.
 (I'll try to get my money back.)
 I am getting a green light and blinking red light.
 The DVI monitor showed an error message and then a blank screen.
-> I wish I'd gotten a video here of the light sequence during the boot process, but I didn't have the camera ready.

 This all means the resolution coming from the Orange Pi is unusable by the monitor.
 This also means that I currently have no idea what is going on with the Orange Pi Boot process.
 A quick Google search didn't turn up anything specific, so I will try to boot with another power supply.